jordaneremieff/djantic/docs/usage.md

 The main functionality this library intends to provide is a means to automatically generate Pydantic models based on Django ORM model definitions.
 Most of the Pydantic [model properties](https://pydantic-docs.helpmanual.io/usage/models/#model-properties) are expected to work with the generated model schemas.

-In addition to this, the model schemas provide a `from_django` method for loading Django object instance data to be used with Pydantic's [model export](https://pydantic-docs.helpmanual.io/usage/exporting_models/) methods.
+In addition to this, the model schemas provide a `from_orm` method for loading Django object instance data to be used with Pydantic's [model export](https://pydantic-docs.helpmanual.io/usage/exporting_models/) methods.

 ## Creating a model schema